-For almost 20 years IULM University has been cultivating and developing skills in training and research in the Retail sector, with the leading contribution of Prof. Pellegrini, who over the years has proposed a series of successful training projects including the specialist course for the Master's degree course in Marketing Consumption and Communication, and the recent first level Master's degree in Retail Brand & Sales Management, designed together with Prof. Massara.
-The success of the training projects is the result of a long incubation and an intense period of research, the outcomes of which are evident through the publication of articles in international scientific journals (e.g. Journal of Retailing, Journal of Retailing & Consumer Research, International Review of Retail, Distribution and Consumer Research), several monographic volumes, and the participation in boards of international national journals, which has allowed the area to grow and specialise further by attracting professionals, associations and companies contributing to the success of the numerous training and research initiatives.
+For more than 20 years, IULM University has been cultivating and developing competences in retail training and research, with the main contribution coming from Prof. Pellegrini, who over time has proposed several successful training projects, including the specialised Master of Science in Marketing, Consumption and Communication and the recently developed Master in Retail Brand & Customer Experience Management, developed together with Prof. Massara.
+The success of the educational projects is based on a long incubation period and an intense research activity, the results of which are visible through the publication of articles in international journals (e.g. Journal of Retailing, Journal of Retailing & Consumer Research, International Review of Retail, Distribution and Consumer Research), of various monographic volumes and through participation in the advisory boards of international and national academic journals.
+This has allowed us to continue to grow and specialise, attracting professionals, associations and companies that contribute to the success of the many educational initiatives and research.

-Driven by digital technology and technological innovations, the omnichannel retail sector is now inextricably linked to brand and corporate communication processes, becoming key to brand value creation processes with a significant impact on commercial performance.
-Companies, aware of but at the same time disorientated by continuous innovation, are interested in generating new knowledge and exchanging practices to guide their investments.
+Under pressure from digital and technological innovation, omnichannel retailing is now an integral part of brand and corporate communications and is becoming key to creating brand value that has a significant impact on commercial performance.
+Companies aware of constant innovation are interested in generating new knowledge and sharing practices to guide their investments.

-The presence of a Monitoring Centre for retail and communication issues is therefore highly strategic in order to provide a central reference point for innovation in the retail sector in Italy.
+The existence of an observatory for retail and communication issues is therefore of strategic importance in order to remain present and be a central reference for innovation in the retail sector in Italy.

-The Monitoring Centre also undertakes to carry out a number of other activities including:
+The Center therefore undertakes to carry out various other activities including:

-• coordinating workshops, think tanks, and debates on the outcomes;
+- Coordinating workshops, think tanks and debates on the results obtained;

-• carrying out thematic research projects financed by one or more bodies or companies;
+- Carrying out thematic research projects funded by one or more organizations;